AJWest22/weather-app/weather-app/README.md

 - The site is made using the Weather.io API.

-- The icons used were sent across with the technical challenge and downlaoded and placed where required.

 - To start the app in the GitPod terminal run the code:

         **cd weather-app**